 Skip to content

 The Festival of Ideas began in 2005 with a generous donation by UT Arlington alumnus Mustaque Ahmed (’81).
-In 2007, that support grew into an endowment to further strength the program’s ability to offer six events each year to the university academic community and the community at large.
+In 2007, that support grew into an endowment to further strength the program’s ability to offer events, at least bi-annually, to the university academic community and the community at large.
 These events have included lectures by scholars in History, Linguistics, Middle Eastern Studies, Modern Languages, Philosophy, Political Science, and Physics; presentations by artists and writers about their creative work; and concerts and theatrical performances.

 The Festival of Ideas Global Research Institute not only guarantees the continuity of the Festival of Ideas events but provides a venue for research into the world’s significant cultural and intellectual issues, integrating the scholarship and creative activity of UT Arlington’s faculty and graduate students with the insights gained from presentations by world-renowned experts who visit the UT Arlington campus.